 Contesting a Trust in California

-3rd takeaway: There is an extension possible if the beneficiary requests a copy of the Trust document after receiving the initial notice.
+3rd takeaway: An extension is possible if the beneficiary requests a copy of the Trust document after receiving the initial notice.

-4th Takeaway: If you are a beneficiary, and you fail to file a Trust contest within the 120 days, then you will forever be barred from contesting the Trust in the future.
+4th Takeaway: If you are a beneficiary and fail to file a Trust contest within the 120 days, you will forever be barred from contesting the Trust in the future.